JuliusNixi/Boggle/Studies/README.md

 # Studies
-This folder contains a collection of test and study codes, useful for making sure the behavior of specific isolated features behaves, in such a way that when they are incorporated into the project, the probability of running into incomprehensible (also due to the complexity of all the project) errors should decrease.
+This folder contains a collection of tests and studies codes, useful for making sure the behavior of specific isolated features, hoping that when they will be incorporated into the full project, the probability of running into incomprehensible (also due to the complexity of all the project) errors should decrease.